 Forget the turkey entirely, because turkeys are hard to find in Slovakia.
 Explain to your friends that the sides are the best part of any Thanksgiving dinner anyway and that no one admits it, but the turkey really is irrelevant.
 Also tell them that, despite turkey being more of an ‘ensemble member’ than the ‘star of the show,’ substituting a roast chicken is not acceptable.
 Either serve turkey, or don’t serve turkey, but definitely do NOT serve chicken.

 Set aside about two hours to cook everything.
 Of course that’s a realistic timeframe!
-Back in the US, you show up at your aunt’s house and eat dinner two hours later — why wouldn’t it be the same in Eastern Europe?
+Back in the US, you show up at your aunt’s house and eat dinner two hours later — why wouldn’t it be the same abroad?
 Go through your pots and pans and realize that, due to the solitary lifestyle you’ve led thus far in Slovakia, you have exactly one of everything — one fork, one knife, one spoon, one plate, one pot, one cup, etc. Panic as the potatoes boil and figure out how you can create green bean casserole without using a casserole dish.

 Frantically text your Slovak friends to bring a set of flatware with them to tonight’s feast.
 They’ll reply “to nic” (no problem) and offer to bring extra wine.
 Accept this offer, and unwind with some shots of hruška spiš (pear brandy).
 Thanksgiving is supposed to be glorious, not stressful.